ClementFortin/BilliardOscillatingParabola/README.md

-### Disclaimer: This repository could certainly be optimized.
-Further commits will attempt to resolve this issue.

 # BilliardOscillatingParabola

 A particle is bouncing on a vertically vibrating parabolic surface.
 For a given number of impacts between the particle and the surface, periodic orbits are provided for fixed parameter values.
 A folder containing the code capable of finding these orbits as well as doing rigorous pseudo-arclength continuation in the surface's amplitude of oscillation is presented.